metahoof/docs/docs/whitepaper/terms-of-services.md

 ### **12.1.
 Non-Refundable Virtual Items**

-- All NFTs, race entries, breeding fees, energy refills, and in-game assets are non-refundable upon purchase or use.
+- All digital items, race entries, breeding fees, energy refills, and in-game assets are non‑refundable upon purchase or use.
-- Once a transaction is confirmed on the Ultra blockchain, it becomes irreversible.
-ANP Labs does not have the ability to reverse or cancel on-chain transactions.
+- Once a purchase is confirmed by our systems and/or the payment processor, it may be non‑reversible.
+MetaHoof cannot guarantee cancellations or refunds after fulfillment.
 - Refunds are not granted for:
   - Change of mind
   - Dissatisfaction with game outcomes or item utility